 Use a minimum of seven scholarly research sources (two books and the remaining scholarly peer-reviewed journal articles.

-The desire to research the millennial generation is a challenging and emotional social assignment for those particularly who have experience with them, both in families and the work place.
+The desire to research the millennial generation is a challenging and emotional social assignment for those who have experience with them, both in families and the work place.
 In the role of school administration, this task is a must, however.
-One cannot rest upon the experience of the past socially as the world changes at an exponential rate.
+One cannot rest upon the experience of the past socially as the world changes exponentially.
 What worked in one generation does not work in the next.
-For millennials and their families and others who work with them, influence of technology and information systems on their families continues to grow and will continue.
-It is the hope of Christian educators and the church to reach Millennials and their families with the gospel of Jesus Christ in a winsome way.
+For millennials and their families and others who work with them, the influence of technology and information systems on their families continues to grow and will continue.
+Christian educators and the church hope to reach Millennials and their families with the gospel of Jesus Christ in a winsome way.
 This includes parents today in this generation as they rear their children.
 If this generation is syncretistic and not churched, where do they get counsel to raise their children well?
-Because many Millennial parents fear and distrust the parenting styles of the family in which they grew, they prefer counsel in their attitudes and lifestyles for living in this world, and parenting their children, on social media.
+Because many Millennial parents fear and distrust the parenting styles of the family they grew up, they prefer counsel in their attitudes and lifestyles for living in this world and parenting their children on social media.
 How did this happen?

 Who are the Millennials?

 The millennial generation is a group of adults who were born in the 80’s and 90’s and are called so because they were the closest generation born to the new millennial year 2000.
 The generation known as the Baby Boomers precede this generation and are the parents of Millennials.
-Boomers are the generation birthed in the day where dialog with adults was not taught or necessary.
+Boomers are the generation birthed in the day when dialog with adults was not taught or necessary.
 Corporal punishment for disobedience was observed.
 Most families were religious and attended weekly services.
 Children were in public schools.
-These parents did not have as much training as they could have and thus in the Christian world, depended on the church for help in raising millennial children, but most in a legalistic way.
-With much turmoil and disasters while this group was young, it is not uncommon to understand why some do not trust their parents and want to receive advise from them.
+These parents did not have as much training as they could have and thus, in the Christian world, depended on the church for help in raising millennial children, but most in a legalistic way.
+With much turmoil and disasters while this group was young, it is not uncommon to understand why some do not trust their parents and want to receive advice from them.

-Many major world events that effected society occurred in the 80’s and many were traumatic for all of society, but especially children.
-Ronald Regan, President of the US had an attempted assassination and survived.
+Many major world events that ,affected society occurred in the 80’s and were traumatic for all of society, especially children.
+Ronald Regan, President of the US, had an attempted assassination and survived.
 He also influenced many world leaders.
 He built up weapons and troops to protect America.
-Prince Charles of Great Britain married a commoner and the event was televised.
+Prince Charles of Great Britain married a commoner, and the event was televised.
 The Berlin Wall dividing Eastern and Western Germany was torn down.
 Pope John Paul II, from the Vatican, was shot and seriously wounded.
-CNN was the first 24 hour news broadcast.
-Music television (MTV), first mobile phone, personal computers and the internet came along (Staff, 2020).
-In the 90’s, Oklahoma City bombing, Persian Gulf War, Centennial Olympic Park bombing, and Columbine High School massacre, to name a few.
-Some of the aftermaths of these situations were televised and children of the millennial generation were affected.
+CNN was the first 24-hour news broadcast.
+Music television (MTV), the first mobile phone, personal computers, and the internet came along (Staff, 2020).
+In the ’90s, the Oklahoma City bombing, the Persian Gulf War, the Centennial Olympic Park bombing, and the Columbine High School massacre, to name a few.
+Some of the aftermaths of these situations were televised, and children of the millennial generation were affected.